-For more information about Autotasking directives, see the MIPSpro Fortran 90 Commands and Directives Reference Manual.
+For more information on Autotasking directives, see the CF90 Commands and Directives Reference Manual, or the MIPSpro 7 Fortran 90 Commands and Directives Reference Manual.
+For more information on locks, see the LOCKON(3F) or LOCKOFF(3F) man pages.

-Stack storage is the default for all subprograms, but static storage is the default for items that require 256 bits of storage in a main program.
+Stack storage is the default storage allocation for the CF90 compiler on UNICOS and UNICOS/mk systems.
+On IRIX systems, stack storage is the MIPSpro 7 Fortran 90 default for all subprograms, but static storage is the default for items that require 256 bits of storage in a main program.
 The stack is an area of memory where storage for variables is allocated when a subprogram or procedure begins execution.
 These variables are released when execution completes.
 The stack expands and contracts as procedures are entered and exited.
 Autotasking and recursion require a stack.

 When stack storage is used, the value of a variable is not saved between invocations of a subprogram unless it is specified in a SAVE or DATA statement.
-When f90 -static is specified, all user variables are treated as if they appeared in a SAVE statement.
+When f90 -e v (UNICOS and UNICOS/mk systems) or f90 -static (IRIX systems) is specified, all user variables are treated as if they appeared in a SAVE statement.
 When -e v or -static is in effect, compiler-generated temporary variables and the calling sequence are still allocated to the stack.